 - Standard Input and Output

-- Temporary Files and Directories (removed in 1.0)
+- Injecting Temporary Directories

 - Vintage @Test